 If you are considering moving abroad to live it is good to get some references for the country where you are moving.
 Researching locations to live is essential before you make the commitment, whether it is for work or to travel and do housesitting.
-Here are some top tips for would be expats living in Asia for the best places to stay.
+Here are some top tips for cities to live in Asia that expats living in Asia recommend as the best places to stay.

 Expats living in Asia: The best places to stay

 Asia has always been a popular destination for expats.
 This is whether they are professionals going for work, retirees, or people looking for a slice of culture.
 Asia is so expansive that there’s a destination to suit the pickiest of people.
 You will find picturesque landscapes, delicious restaurants, exciting activities, and thriving business industry.

 If you’ve decided to make the move but need some support choosing where to stay, we’ve got you covered with this list.

 Kuala Lumpur is the Malaysian capital, so it goes without saying that it’s a popular destination for many expats living in Asia.
 It will come as no surprise that this thriving city has the largest metropolitan area, incredible transport links, and brimming employment opportunities.

 You will find a selection of stunning properties here, all designed for modernity – think enormous living areas.
 Our favorite area in the city is KL Eco City, which is a 25-acre development project erected on the Haji Abdullah Village site.
 If you follow the link, you will find many properties here and across Asia.
 While you’re there, explore the wealth of information there is on buying a property in Malaysia.

 Manilla is the perfect destination for those looking for affordability and an exciting change in lifestyle.
 When you arrive, you will easily fit in because the locals speak English, largely because it opens the door to the Western business world.
 Living conditions in Manilla vary considerably, with the average lifestyle costing only $1000 a month.